-The key is to quieten the left brain’s need to analyse and control, and therefore to allow the right brain and what’s called the limbic system to take over, activating the emotional regulation mechanisms of our survival responses configured around the amygdala as the Greeks first named the almond-shaped piece in the centre of our brain that manages our immediate survival responses to sabre-tooth-tiger attack.
+The key is to quieten the left brain’s need to analyse and control, and therefore to allow the right brain and what in modern medicine we call the limbic system to take over, activating the emotional regulation mechanisms of our survival responses configured around the amygdala as the Greeks first named the almond-shaped piece in the centre of our brain that manages our immediate survival responses to sabre-tooth-tiger attack.

-Phase Four Desensitisation, as the tones or the tappers go or the eyes go left and right, can sometimes be extremely intense, as EMDR activates the emotional and physiological distress stored at the time of the trauma, whether it’s a big one like rape, personal violence, war or road accident, or existential neglect, abuse and the more subtle developmental disappointments of childhood.
+EMDR’s Phase Four Desensitisation, as the tones or the tappers go or the eyes go left and right, can sometimes be extremely intense, as we activate the emotional and physiological distress stored at the time of the trauma, whether it’s a big one like rape, personal violence, war or road accident, or existential neglect, abuse and the more subtle developmental disappointments of childhood.

-The aim of this phase is precisely to activate those old stories in the form in which they were first experienced, and which continue to drive dysfunctional behaviours and responses in the here and now – and then, as the thinking left brain (simplifying things here) and the feeling right brain partner up, to process the past from the safety of the present.
+The aim of this phase is precisely to fire up old stories in the survival-related form in which they were first experienced, and which continue to drive dysfunctional behaviours and responses in the here and now – and then, as the thinking left brain (simplifying things here) and the feeling right brain partner up, to process the past from the safety of the present.

 Phases Five to Seven of EMDR’s Standard Protocol are again somewhat jargony, involving confirmation and Installation of a Positive Cognition (PC) – a better and more helpful thought about ourself in the present which should in Phase Four have subtly and deeply shifted from, say, I’m Not Good Enough or I’m Not Safe to I’m OK as I am or I’m Safe Now.